Ollynov/ninjax/IDEAS.md

 - One of the benefits here is that you can more clearly distinguish 'official' starters and boosters from the open community ones.

 ## Get logo made on Fiver

+## Consider removing the example of 'smaller' boosters such as buttons

+- This really isn't the most common use case.
+There may be sometimes that we have smaller boosters such as buttons, but that's really not the point.
+So perhaps not even worth mentioning because it may confuse people.